Street and Place Names in Canowindra, South Canowindra, Moorbel, Billimari

 Keep up to date with our heritage - subscribe to our occasional newsletter.

-Important: Inclusion of a street name (road) in the list does not indicate any public right of way or access rights and carries no warranty that the road is maintained or is suitable for any kind of wheeled, mounted or foot traffic.
-Some roads may be customarily "private", closed or used only by local residents.
+Important: Inclusion of a street (road) name in the list does not indicate any public right of way or access rights and carries no warranty that the road is maintained or is suitable for any kind of wheeled, mounted or foot traffic.
+Some named roads may be customarily "private", closed or used only by local residents.
 If "exploring" please observe any notices, respect residents' and occupiers' right to privacy and do not trespass.

 The origins of some street names are believed to be as follows:

-The town's main street has had three names:
+View of Anzac Avenue in the 1950s GASKILL Street: The town's main street has had three names:

 Carlisle - origin unknown